bitbasher/hexplanet/README.md

 HexPlanet Demo

+the repo included glew32.dll and glut32.dll so i will need to update to 64 bit libraries Original message follows

 By Joel Davis -- joeld42@gmail.com

 This is a demo of a technique to tile a spherical planet with hex tiles, for example for use in a strategy game.